Frequently Asked Questions

 Q: Will I graduate on time if I start in developmental classes?

 A: Only if you plan ahead.
 Developmental courses don't count towards graduation so you need to take one additional 3-credit course some later semester for each developmental course you take.
 Summers are a great time to take these courses, either at MacMurray, or at your community college.
 Talk to your advisor about the timing of the courses to get 120 credits in 4 years.
 Don't forget the 60 hours rule!
-While College policy states that you can only transfer 60 credits into MacMurray from two-year colleges and have those credits count, students who started in developmental classes but are past 60 hours must submit a petition to the Committee for Academic Standards in order to allow an additional course or courses to be transferred in for credit.
+While College policy states that you can only transfer 60 credits into MacMurray from two-year colleges and have those credits count, students who started in developmental classes but are past 60 hours must submit a petition to the Committee for Academic Standards (DOC) in order to allow an additional course or courses to be transferred in for credit.
 There is no guarantee that your petition will be approved.
 Consequently, your best option is to plan ahead starting your first term to avoid having to file the form.

 Q: How much time should be devoted to study?